mrpjevans/hello-world-prototype/README.md

 **Please Note** This version contains 2 private api keys, so is not for public distribution.
 The final version will not contain these keys and the user will be required to configure them before running up the server.

+Default login is admin / admin.
+All passwords are the same as the username by default.